 The cannula will be removed before your baby or child is sent home from hospital.
 You’ll also receive some information to take home with you about what to expect and what to look out for as your child recovers.

 What to expect in the days after cataract surgery?

 For more information about surgery please consult your paediatric ophthalmologist.

 After the operation to remove the cataract/s, your child will need some type of refractive correction in place of the lens that was removed.
 Because the child's refraction will change a lot as they grow and develop, in Australia contact lenses are the most common choice for this refractive correction.
 The health professional will change the power and fit of the lens as the child grows.
 Either hard (RGP) or soft lenses may be used.

 Glasses are another, less common, option for refractive correction, with a range of specialised children's frames available.
 Again, the power and fit will be changed as your child grows.
 Depending on your location, the contact lenses or glasses may be organised through the hospital, or involve separate visits to an optometrist.

-Alternatively, after the lensectomy an intraocular lens (IOL) (artificial) lens may be implanted (see more information (external site)).
+Alternatively, after the lensectomy an intraocular lens (IOL) (artificial) lens may be implanted (see below and more information (external site)).
 In this case, glasses might still need to be worn.

 In the longer term...